api7/adc/libs/backend-apisix-standalone/README.md

 They will not be exported to a YAML file.
 Updates to conf_version and modifiedIndex will only occur during synchronization.

 Their values will be reset to that moment's timestamp when they are created or updated.

-### Differences in upstream

-This backend's upstream converter will not support the configuration of the APISIX health checker or service discovery.

-The reason for this is that this backend will primarily be used in an Ingress Controller scenario.
-In this scenario, the Kubernetes Endpoints mechanism and probes will implement these two capabilities.